This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Myelodysplastic syndromes (MDS) are a group of conditions that prevent stem cells in your bone marrow from working properly.
 Stem cells make red blood cells (RBCs), white blood cells (WBCs), and platelets.
 MDS cause stem cells to grow and increase in number without control or order.
 The RBCs, WBCs, and platelets produced are faulty and too few in number.
 This increases your risk for anemia (low levels of RBC), bleeding, infections, and leukemia.
-MDS usually affect elderly people.
+MDS usually affect people older than 70 years.

 - You have a fever.